redox-os/book/src/advanced-build.md

 ## Setup Your Environment

-Although it's recommended to read the [Building Redox](./building-redox.md) or [Podman Build](./podman-build.md) pages instead of the process described here, advanced users may accomplish the same as the **bootstrap.sh** script with the following steps, which are provided by way of example for Pop!_OS/Ubuntu/Debian.
-For other platforms, have a look at the file [bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/bootstrap.sh) to help determine what packages to install for your Unix-like system.
+Although it's recommended to read the [Building Redox](./building-redox.md) or [Podman Build](./podman-build.md) pages instead of the process described here, advanced users may accomplish the same as the **native_bootstrap.sh** script with the following steps, which are provided by way of example for Pop!_OS/Ubuntu/Debian.
+For other platforms, have a look at the file [native_bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/native_bootstrap.sh) to help determine what packages to install for your Unix-like system.

 The steps to perform are: